 Ahh, right.
 Some of that definition is quite technical, but all you really need to know is that an MP3 is a popular audio file type for podcasts.
 There are other audio file types that are used for podcasting but in general as long as you have a music player on your computer you should be able to listen to a podcast file.

 Podcasting is a form of audio broadcasting on the Internet.
-The reason it became linked with the iPod in name was because people download podcasts (audio shows) to listen to on their iPods.
-However you don’t have to listen to podcasts only on iPods; you can use your computer with some music software such as Windows built-in Media Player or my favourite player, Winamp, or other portable music players (iPod competitors) such as Creative Zen or iRiver.
+The reason it became linked with the iPod in name was because people download the broadcasts (audio shows) to listen to on their iPods.
+However you don’t have to listen to podcasts only on iPods; you can use your computer with some music software such as Windows built-in Media Player or iTunes for mac (which has a podcast library), or your smartphone, or even in your car.
 It really doesn’t matter, as long as you have some way to play music on your computer you will be able to listen to podcasts.

 What Makes Podcasting Different?

 This blog, the one you are reading now, has podcasts.
-You will find a podcast category and an audio tab at the top that lead to a listing of all the podcast shows I have created (more on creating podcasts later).
+You will find a podcast category in the tab at the top that leads to a listing of all the podcast shows I have created (more on creating podcasts later).
 Whenever I create a new entry to this blog that includes a podcast (distinguishable because it contains a link to an .mp3 file) podcast reading software will automatically download it or mark the podcast as including an enclosure, which is a method of signifying that a blog post contains some media content.

 One of the most common podcast subscribing tools is iTunes.
 If you use iTunes and subscribe to this blog every time I release a new podcast audio show iTunes will download it for you automatically and if you have it synced to your iPod it will transfer it for you as well.
-This is what I would call true podcasting – automatic download of an audio file directly to an iPod.
+This is what I would call true podcasting – automatic download of an audio file directly to a portable device.

 Podcasting Killed the Radio Star

 An Internet podcast star can potentially reach a much larger audience than any traditional radio personality ever could.
 With potential numbers in the millions it’s easy to see why there is so much hype behind the technology and many business folk eager to get behind it.
-Podcasts and blogs are leading a new content distribution revolution on the web that you are going to hear a lot about in the future.
+Podcasts and blogs are leading a new content distribution revolution.

 Podcasting and the Future